wmarkow/sandbox/inverter-welder/elements/sg3525/tests/README.md

 ## Test 3: shutdown by pull down compensation pin
 In this test error amplifier is configured as comparator to generate 50% PWM on both outputs A and B.
-Compensation pin is used to be pulled down to ground and output PWM signal should be shut down.
+Compensation pin is used to be pulled down to ground to shutdown the output PWM signal.

 <img src="https://raw.githubusercontent.com/wmarkow/sandbox/master/inverter-welder/elements/sg3525/tests/03_magnum_power_vip_4000_test_circuit.png" width="40%" >